KatsuteTF/RPS/README.md

 # RPS

-Kill teammates if they loose in RPS.
+Kill teammates if they loose in RPS

 |cvar|param|description|
 |---|---|---|